plotly/plotly.github.io/_posts/fundamentals/2016-10-04-how-sharing-works.md

       img: "![Private link](../static/images/how-sharing-works-in-plotly/privatelink.png)"
     - copy: "Visit your [Organize](https://plot.ly/organize) page and click on the arrow icon to locate the shareable link.
 You can tell a file is private or has a private link by the closed lock icon at the top corner."
       img: "![Private lock icon](../static/images/how-sharing-works-in-plotly/share link private lock.png)"
     - copy: "This shareable link is private, but the plot or dashboard can be viewed by anybody with this URL.
-They don't need to log in to their Plotly account."
+They don't need to log in to their Chart Studio account."

  - title: Folders
    sub-steps: